 In August 2020, KORE commenced work on a Preliminary Economic Assessment for Long Valley ("LV PEA").
 In September 2020, the Company announced the results of its LV PEA (see the September 15, 2020 news release); and published the full technical report in October 2020 (amended June 7, 2021) - see the Company's website for full information and disclaimers.
 The LV PEA, with an effective date of September 21, 2020 and filed on October 27, 2020, with an amended report filed on June 7, 2021, was prepared in accordance with National Instrument 43-101 ("NI 43-101") by Global Resource Engineering (Denver) ("GRE") - Terre Lane, RMSME MMSAQP, Todd Harvey, PhD, RMSME in conjunction with a resource estimate prepared by Mine Development Associates and ("MDA") authored by Neil Prenn, PE and recent site geological studies by Steven Weiss, PhD, CPD, also of MDA.
-The team was led by Marc Leduc, P.Eng. the COO of KORE Mining.
+The team was led by Marc Leduc, P.Eng. who was COO of KORE at the effective date of the report and is now to Senior Technical Consultant of KORE.